From Art Direction to UI design: Why Building a Visually Game Identity Matters

 Persona 5’s UI doesn’t just serve functionality; it’s a visual extension of the game’s identity.

-Nier: Automata: A Digital Perspective
+Nier: Automata: Digital existentialism

 In Nier: Automata, the UI blurs the line between gameplay and narrative.
 It’s designed to reflect the perspective of the android protagonists: